-Only twenty days as I write until opening and the fly boxes are full.
-A new Airflo SuperFlo Presentation line has been spooled and the Simms Freestone sling pack is as organised as it will be for the next several months.
+October 1st fly fishing opening looms and the fly boxes are full.
+A new Airflo SuperFlo Tactical line has been spooled and the Simms Freestone Sling Pack is as organised as it will be for the next several months.
 I’m sure yours is similar but I’m betting there is one vital difference which will show come October 1st, I’ve been casting.

 I’m fortunate enough to fish right throughout the winter most days and so throwing loops is never not second nature to me.
 However I still find it important to pull away from the water and run through the occasional short session on the grass to maintain consistency and iron out any kinks away from the distraction of the water, and fish.